IBM-Bluemix-Docs/StreamingAnalytics/connect_secure_gateway.md

 There are two prerequisites for your enterprise system to run this tutorial:

-- Install the Secure Gateway Client – Secure Gateway provides multiple options for running its client, however the Docker option is used in this tutorial.
-To install the docker client refer to the first part of the [docker client install instructions,](https://console.bluemix.net/docs/services/SecureGateway/securegateway_install.html#installing-the-client?cm_sp=dw-bluemix-_-streamsdev-_-devcenter) but stop after executing the first command which performs the docker pull.
+- Install the {{site.data.keyword.SecureGateway}} Client – {{site.data.keyword.SecureGateway}} provides multiple options for running its client, however the Docker option is used in this tutorial.
+To install the docker client refer to the first part of the [docker client install instructions,](/docs/SecureGateway/securegateway_install.html#installing-the-client) but stop after executing the first command which performs the docker pull.
 Subsequent client setup tasks will be called out explicitly later in the tutorial.
-- Java 1.7 or later – If your system does not have Java installed, download and install it from [IBM developerWorks](https://www.ibm.com/developerworks/java/jdk/) or [Oracle](https://www.oracle.com/java/index.html)
+- Java 1.7 or later – If your system does not have Java installed, download and install it from [IBM Java SDK](https://www.ibm.com/support/pages/java-sdk-downloads) or [Oracle](https://www.oracle.com/java/index.html)

 ### Step 2 – Download the sample apps package
 {: #download_samples}